ernst-schwaiger/CyberSecurity/Fuzzing/Protocol.md

 }
 ```

-Also, the fuzzer starts with an empty user list, another bug in `next_free_id()` must be fixed to avoid that a `NULL` pointer gets dereferenced:
+The fuzzer also starts with an empty user list, another bug in `next_free_id()` reveals a missing `NULL` pointer check which is added here:

 ```c
 int